 At Pennsylvania Hospital, Dr. Diehl functioned as Division Chief and was on the executive committee for strategic hospital planning.
 In this capacity he worked closely with the hospital administration and the team at the University of Pennsylvania Medical School.
 At Thomas Jefferson University and Albert Einstein Medical Center he was Professor and Chief of a large Division of Cardiac and Thoracic surgery spanning both institutions.
 Dr. Diehl initiated successful new programs in surgical heart failure, cardiac transplantation, mechanical assist devices, complex aortic surgery, minimally invasive cardiac and pulmonary robotic surgery, and endovascular valve replacement (TAVR).

 As his interest in health care policy increased and healthcare reform began to shift attention to quality, cost, and medical errors, Dr. Diehl earned his MBA as a tool to understand and deal with the rapid changes occurring in the healthcare system.

-Outreach Coordinator, Fair Share Housing Center
+Director of Public Engagement, Fair Share Housing Center

 Founder and CEO, Onehunted